 What are the most important nutrients for my puppy?

 Your puppy needs specially formulated puppy food that contains a high percentage of proteins, fats and carbohydrates compared to adult dog foods.
-This services their need for a nutritionally balanced diet while they are growing fast and, at the same time, it lays the foundation for a long and healthy life.
+This services their need for a nutritionally complete and balanced diet while they are growing fast and, at the same time, it lays the foundation for a long and healthy life.

 What puppy factors should I consider?